DamnWidget/anaconda.developers.docs/architecture/anaconda_gui_listeners.md

 Then we process the returned data to extract the method signature from the documentation that the JsonServer just returned back to us and show it to the user using the `_show_status` method that just use the Sublime Text 3 status bar to display the information.

 Note than we don't set the `AnacondaSignaturesEventListener.documentation` as `None` as this class is not recursive and it doesn't call itself again to display results.
-This is what we call a continnuous syncing class.
+This is what we call a continuous syncing class.

-Finaly we call the `erase_status` method from the Sublime Text 3 `view` object if there is nothing to show
+Finally we call the `erase_status` method from the Sublime Text 3 `view` object if there is nothing to show

-**note**: we need to use the `partial` object because we need a way to refernce the `view` that made the call to the JsonServer in a clean and reliable way
+**note**: we need to use the `partial` object because we need a way to reference the `view` that made the call to the JsonServer in a clean and reliable way

 ## How are the listeners injected into the plugin?

-As with the GUI commands, the listeners are inyected into the plugin using the `__all__` exported objects list in the `listeners/__init__.py` file.
+As with the GUI commands, the listeners are injected into the plugin using the `__all__` exported objects list in the `listeners/__init__.py` file.

 ```python
 # Copyright (C) 2013 - Oscar Campos <oscar.campos@member.fsf.org>